How Much Does a Divorce Cost in Las Vegas?

 A contested Las Vegas divorce typically costs between $10,000 and $30,000 per party for moderate complexity cases that resolve at mediation or through negotiated settlement.
 Cases that proceed through full discovery and trial regularly exceed $40,000–$75,000 per party in highly contested litigation.
 High-asset cases involving business valuations, forensic accounting, and custody evaluations can exceed $100,000 per side where multiple experts are required.

 Payment plans and financing options vary by firm.
-Some Las Vegas family law attorneys offer structured payment arrangements for clients who cannot pay a full retainer upfront.
+Some Clark County family law firms offer structured payment arrangements for clients who cannot pay a full retainer upfront.
 At Gastelum Attorneys, contact our office directly to discuss payment options for your specific situation.

 No. Each party is generally responsible for their own attorney fees in a Nevada divorce.
 However, the court may order one spouse to contribute to the other’s fees under NRS 125.150 when there is a significant disparity in financial resources, bad-faith conduct by one party, or failure to comply with financial disclosure requirements.
 This is a discretionary judicial remedy, not an automatic rule.

 Cases with minor children are almost always more expensive than cases without.
-Even cooperative parents must complete the Family Mediation Center process and submit formal parenting plans and child support calculations under NRS 125B.070.
+Even cooperative parents must complete the Family Mediation Center process and submit formal parenting plans and child support calculations under NAC 425.140.
 Contested custody adds mandatory FMC attendance, potential custody evaluations ($3,000–$10,000+), and frequently drives cases toward discovery and trial — dramatically increasing total cost.

 The most expensive element in most contested divorces is attorney time during discovery and trial preparation.
 A single contested deposition can cost $2,000–$3,600 in combined attorney and court reporter fees.
 Cases with multiple depositions, expert witnesses, and trial preparation regularly exceed $50,000 per party in highly contested litigation.
 Settling at mediation rather than proceeding to trial is the single most effective way to contain costs.